top of page

 WHAT SERVICES DO YOU OFFER???

 Our quoted prices are for food only.
 Our food is prepared to order and delivered fresh, hot and ready to serve.
 Service is additional.
 We can drop off the food at your event, we can drop off and set-up the food and pick up for your event, we also offer various levels of service staff.
-When we provide staff the charges start at 20% of the order and go up in price from there depending on the number of servers and the hours they will be needed.
-For buffet service they help handle the buffet line and they will serve the Bride's table and any elderly guests.
-They will assist with pouring wine and serving dessert if needed.
-Service is highly customized due to type, location, menu, etc. DUE TO COVID-19 service is tailored to each event and sometimes unavailable.
+When we provide staff, the charges start at 20% of the order and go up in price from there depending on the number of servers and the hours they will be needed.
+For buffet service they help handle the buffet line and they will serve the bride's table and any elderly guests.
+They will monitor the hors d'oeuvres table and keep it refreshed, they will try to make sure the meal is served at its prime, assist with serving and clearing and packing up leftovers.
+They stay until the food is cleared.
+Service is highly customized due to type, location, menu, etc. DUE TO COVID-19 we insist on the use of disposable dishes, etc. to prevent the spread of germs.
+Service is tailored to each event and sometimes unavailable.

 HOW MANY SERVERS WILL BE NEEDED AT MY EVENT???